 Please attend or view all sessions.
 These are meant to complement individual advising appointments not replace them, nor will individual appointments be able to provide all of this critical information.

 If you are a Duke alum and need your NetID extended to view our materials please email firstname.lastname@example.org from a non Duke email to request that extension.

 - Assessing Candidacy: these are the slides, audio/video, and self assessment form that help you review your own candidate profile and recognize your strengths.

 - Application Kickoff 2021M: these are the slides of our information session on how to apply; and process for applying.

-- RMA Lab : these are the slides of our information session on how to create a quality RMA draft; if you didn't attend this session, we encourage you to review the slides here.
+- RMA Lab : these are the slides and audio/video of our information session on how to create a quality RMA draft; if you didn't attend this session, please review the materials.
 We have also created a RMA Lab Handout with additional tips & pitfalls that you can review here.

-- Coming soon!
-School Selection:these are the slides of our information session on how to create your school list; if you didn't attend this session, we encourage you to review the slides here.
-We have also created a School Selection Document (Coming soon!) to help get you started with your organization that you can customize for your needs.
+- School Selection:here is the video and slides of our information session on how to create your school list; if you didn't attend this session, please review these materials.
+We have also created a School Selection Document to help get you started with your organization that you can customize for your needs.

 - Coming soon!
 Personal Statement Workshop

 - Coming soon!
 Duke Student & Alumni Applicant Guide